twotwo/refactoring-python/ch6/README.md

-# Chapter 6 Composing Methods
+# Chapter 6 A First Set of Refactorings

 Refactoring: Improving the Design of Existing Code (2nd Edition)